Undergraduate Research in History

 Undergraduate Research Day podium presentation

-The History Department provides Undergraduate Research Grants, in conjunction with the College of Arts and Sciences, to encourage students to undertake individual historical research projects mentored by members of the History Department faculty.
+The History Department provides research grants to undergraduate History majors in conjunction with the College of Arts and Sciences, to encourage students to undertake individual historical research projects mentored by members of the History Department faculty.
 Funds are made available through a competitive process each semester to support the historical research itself, as well as to help defray the expenses students incur when presenting their research at academic conferences off-campus.
 WIU's affiliation with the Council on Undergraduate Research (CUR) provides our students with access to a national network of undergraduate researchers.
 Undergraduate researchers who plan to go to graduate school are encouraged to register with CUR's Registry of Undergraduate Researchers , the purpose of which is to match qualified undergraduates with appropriate graduate programs.
 Students post their information in the Registry during their junior or senior year, and graduate programs look at this information and contact students who they think are especially qualified.
 Students may update or revise information in the Registry.

 Dr. McNabb in the pillory built by then-undergraduate researcher Abby Lagemann